 What Led Me Here

 About two and half years ago, I started to re-examine my career path while planning a website redesign at a new marketing job.
 I came upon an unread email interview with Sarah Doody, a user experience designer and educator.
 Almost immediately, the foundations of UX design that she described appealed to me.
-It reawakened a deep desire to creating something!
+It reawakened a deep desire to create something!
 In a mere couple of weeks, I was looking for ways to learn UX and meet design professionals.
 I craved a better understanding of what my new career would be like.
-Since then, I’ve met and discussed UX with so many people.
-All of them in one way or another helped me understand the UX writing job, suggested literature, reviewed my portfolio, and more.
+Soon, I had met and discussed UX with dozens of people.
+All of them in one way or another helped me understand the UX writing job.
+Over time, they suggested literature, reviewed my portfolio, and even one hired me for a side gig in UX content strategy.

 Fast forward a year and a half, and I’m now a content designer (aka, UX writer).
-In the last few months, a few people have reached out to me to ask about how I moved into UX from my former field.
-These are always such pleasant conversations, my eyes lit up like I’ve got a fresh G&T in hand.
-I find out what they’ve been doing and what interests them about UX.
+In the last few months, a few people have reached out to me to ask about how I moved into UX from my former field, marketing and market research.
+These are always pleasant conversations, hearing what work they do now and what interests them about UX .
+My eyes must light up like I have a fresh G&T in hand!

 It’s fascinating to hear about the backgrounds of others interested in UX.
-The people who have asked to speak with me are in law, health science, copywriting.
+The people who have asked to speak with me are in law, health science, or copywriting.
 When they explain why they’re interested in UX, they often express that it’s sort of part of what they already do.
 But user-centered design is not an official value or convention of their job.
-I’m impressed that they recognize that connection!
-I’ve realized only recently that I’ve used UX principles in my work, especially in writing, for a long time.
+I’m impressed that they recognize the connection with UX in their current responsibilities.
+I’ve realized only recently that I’ve used UX principles in my work, especially in writing, for a decade or more.

 Turning onto the UX Career Path